Whisky-App/whisky-book/src/game-support/betrayer.md

 > [!NOTE]
 > This game is no longer available on Steam.
-> Audio is glitchy - sounds like an original audio mixed with 8-bit version of it.
+> Audio is glitchy - sounds like a mix of original audio quality with 8-bit version of it.

 {{#template ../templates/steam.md id=243120}}